xbmc/audiodecoder.vgmstream/lib/vgmstream/README.md

 massive data dumps since some formats have hundred of subsongs), but you could do some command line tricks:
 ```
-REM extracts from subsong 5 to 10 in file.fsb
+: REM extracts from subsong 5 to 10 in file.fsb
 for /L %A in (5,1,10) do test.exe -s %A -o file_%A.wav file.fsb
 ```

+Output filename in `-o` may use multiple wildcards:
+- `?s`: sets current subsong (or 0 if format doesn't have subsongs)
+- `?0Ns`: same, but left pads subsong with up to `N` zeroes
+- `?n`: internal stream name, or input filename if format doesn't have name
+- `?f`: input filename

+For example `test.exe -s 2 -o ?04s_?n.wav file.fsb` could generate `0002_song1.wav`

 ### in_vgmstream
-*Installation*: drop the ```in_vgmstream.dll``` in your Winamp plugins directory, and follow the above instructions for installing the other files needed.
+*Installation*: drop the `in_vgmstream.dll` in your Winamp plugins directory, and follow the above instructions for installing the other files needed.

 Once installed supported files should be playable.

 ### xmp-vgmstream
-*Installation*: drop the ```xmp-vgmstream.dll``` in your XMPlay plugins directory, and follow the above instructions for installing the other files needed.
+*Installation*: drop the `xmp-vgmstream.dll` in your XMPlay plugins directory, and follow the above instructions for installing the other files needed.

 Note that this has less features compared to in_vgmstream and has no configuration.
-Since XMPlay supports Winamp plugins you may also use ```in_vgmstream.dll``` instead.
+Since XMPlay supports Winamp plugins you may also use `in_vgmstream.dll` instead.

-Because the XMPlay MP3 decoder incorrectly tries to play some vgmstream exts, you need to manually fix it by going to **options > plugins > input > vgmstream** and in the "priority filetypes" put: `ahx,asf,awc,ckd,fsb,genh,msf,p3d,rak,scd,txth,xvag`
+Because the XMPlay MP3 decoder incorrectly tries to play some vgmstream extensions, you need to manually fix it by going to **options > plugins > input > vgmstream** and in the "priority filetypes" put: `ahx,asf,awc,ckd,fsb,genh,msf,p3d,rak,scd,txth,xvag`

+XMPlay cannot support subsongs due to player limitations, try using *TXTP* instead (explained below).

 ### foo_input_vgmstream
 *Installation*: every file should be installed automatically by the `.fb2k-component` bundle.

-A known quirk is that when loop options or tags change, playlist won't refresh automatically.
+A known quirk is that when loop options or tags change, playlist info won't refresh automatically.
 You need to manually refresh it by selecting songs and doing **shift + right click > Tagging > Reload info from file(s)**.